Measuring gas fluxes in a flask system

 Caution: Before installing the Flask Sampling Kit, power down your system and disconnect all power inputs.
 Keep the system powered off until you have installed all flask hardware.

-1. Using a pair of 24 mm wrenches, remove the metal seal from the analyzer connection panel (multiplexer) or multiplexer connection panel (extension manifold) to access the cable port.
+1. Use a pair of 24-mm wrenches to remove the metal seal from the analyzer connection panel (multiplexer) or multiplexer connection panel (extension manifold).

 2. With this plug removed, tubing and cables can pass through the panel and the case can be closed.

-3. Pass the power supply connector through the cable port and connect it to the ALT PWR IN barrel jack on the interior panel (see Figure 2‑3).
+3. If you are using the indoor AC-to-DC power supply (part number 8250-772), pass its connector through the cable port and connect it to the ALT PWR IN barrel jack on the interior panel (see Figure 2‑5).

-4. Be sure the power supply and multiplexer are not connected to mains power when making this connection.
+4. Be sure the power supply and multiplexer are powered off (not connected to power) when making this connection.

-5. Repeat this for each Extension Manifold in your system.
+5. Repeat this for each Extension Manifold that hosts flasks in the system.

 Each Extension Manifold must be powered individually in this configuration.